Ooh La La (Jessie Ware song)

-"Ooh La La" is a song by English singer-songwriter Jessie Ware from her fourth studio album, What's Your Pleasure?
+"Ooh La La" is a song by British singer-songwriter Jessie Ware from her fourth studio album, What's Your Pleasure?
 (2020).
 It was written by Ware, Danny Parker, Shungudzo Kuyimbia, and James Ford.
 Production was handled by Ford of the duo Simian Mobile Disco.
 The song was released on 24 April 2020.
 A remix by Miss Honey Dijon was released on 24 June 2020.

 Music video

 The music video was released on 24 April 2020 on YouTube.
 It was directed by Gemma Yin.
 According to Ware, it was inspired by "innuendo, Pinter and surburbia".